lokidokicoki/dnd-lite/rules.md

 ### Indifferent

 Old ladies can them across the road by themselves, unless they remind you of your Nan.
 And charity?
-WEll, that starts at home, unless it is for the ickle doggos and kitties.
+Well, that starts at home, unless it is for the ickle doggos and kitties.

 ## Weapons